A Model-Robust G-Computation Method for Analyzing Hybrid Control Studies Without Assuming Exchangeability: Methodology

 \begin{prop} Under regularity conditions, if $|\mathcal J|=0$, then $(\widehat\bmbeta^{\text{\sc vs}},\widehat\mu_0^{\text{\sc gc-vs}},\widehat\delta^{\text{\sc gc-vs}})$ are asymptotically equivalent to $(\widehat\bmbeta^{\text{\sc ni}},\widehat\mu_0^{\text{\sc gc-ni}},\widehat\delta^{\text{\sc gc-ni}})$. \end{prop}

 The GC-NI method was developed and justified under the assumption that model \eqref{cont.or.mod.ni} is correct \citep{z25a}.
 If model \eqref{cont.or.mod.ni} is correct, then model \eqref{cont.or.mod} is correct with $\bmgamma=\bmgamma^*=\bmzero$.
 On the other hand, $\bmgamma^*$ can be $\bmzero$ when model \eqref{cont.or.mod.ni} or even model \eqref{cont.or.mod} is misspecified.
 Thus, Proposition 3 indicates that the GC-NI method is more generally applicable than previously known.
 However, unlike the GC-VS method, the GC-NI method is not model-robust and may become inconsistent when $|\mathcal J|>0$.
+To illustrate the last point, Appendix B provides some example scenarios where GC-NI is inconsistent due to an unmeasured prognostic covariate whereas GC-VS remains consistent and potentially more efficient than GC-RCT.